kyomangold/kyomangold/README.md

 - 📱 Mobile Apps for iPhone, iPad, Mac and Vision Pro

  ### 🚀 Entrepreneurship
+- **Stealth**: Co-Founder

 - **unum Labs**: Founder \@ [unumlabs.ai](https://unumlabs.ai).
 At unum Labs, I’m developing AI-driven apps for Apple platforms that are personal, purposeful, and beautifully designed.
 With a solopreneur mindset, I focus on making something wonderful with AI.
 Download my first app - [Neuron AI](https://apps.apple.com/ch/app/neuron-ai-private-secure/id6739433114)!

 - **Atomic Apps**: Co-Founder \@ [atomic-apps.dev](https://atomic-apps.dev).
 We are an indie dev duo from Switzerland, comitted to building apps we want to see in the world.
      - **[Recapify](https://recapify.atomic-apps.dev)** Our AI transforms lengthy meetings and discussions into clear, actionable insights, so you can stay focused and informed without the hassle of manual note-taking. 🎙️ ➡️ 📝
      - **[In One Minute](https://inoneminute.atomic-apps.dev)** Transforming the way you learn from videos using AI.
 Save time, boost retention, and stay ahead – one summary at a time. 🎥 ➡️ 📝
      - **[Serenity AI](https://serenity.atomic-apps.dev)** Serenity AI gently turns moments of quiet isolation into bridges toward meaningful human connection—encouraging real conversations, shared experiences, and renewed support. 😔 ➡️ 🤗